-The Business Technology & Accounting Program is the launching pad toward entry-level jobs in a variety of business and office positions such as software applications specialist, bookkeeper, office administrator, secretary, and office/clerical positions.
+The Business Technology & Accounting Program is the launching pad toward entry-level jobs in a variety of business and office positions such as administrative assistant, accounting assistant, accounts payable or receivable specialist, office manager, bookkeeper, and other administrative positions.

 The Business Technology & Accounting Program is 18 months in length (six quarters).
-The student will earn 108.5 credit hours which are 2,016 clock hours.
+The student will earn 116.0 credit hours which are 2,016 clock hours.
 Tuition is payable on a quarterly basis.
 There are four quarters in an academic year.